Carole Pope Solo Discography

 On April 17, 1998, Carole and Kevan, accompanied by Tim Welch, presented A Retrospective Strip-Down at the Art Gallery of Ontario.
 It inaugurated a performance series called The Art of Song, in which Canada's best songwriters were invited to perform and discuss their material in an intimate environment.

-Currently, Carole resides in Los Angeles and is recording new material ("Very slowly," as she puts it).
+In the early 2000s, Carole moved to West Hollywood, California, and continued recording new material ("Very slowly," as she puts it).
 In June, 2000, she bicycled the 575 miles (925 kilometers) from San Francisco to Los Angeles in seven days as a member of the California AIDS ride.
-Her autobiography, Anti Diva, published by Random House of Canada in 2000 and is available on-line from Chapters.ca and Indigo.
+Her autobiography, Anti Diva, published by Random House of Canada in 2000 and is available on-line from the Carole Pope Boutique.

 In 2001, Pope made a guest appearance in the Toronto production of Eve Ensler's play The Vagina Monologues at the The New Yorker Theatre.
 She then reunited with Staples in March, 2001, for a mini Rough Trade tour of eastern Canada.
 In the summer of 2001, she left Los Angeles and moved to New York City.

 Carole Pope and Kevan Staples are honoured at Canadian Music Week, Wednesday, March 7th, 2007, as they were inducted into the Indie Hall of Fame.
 As part of a stellar showcase, Rough Trade performed one of their signature tunes, "High School Confidential" to a packed house at the Docks.